Measuring what matters

 insights for stronger governance and sustainable growth

-Carolynn Chalmers, an expert in governance excellence, will help you learn how to navigate the complexities of governance assessment and understand the governance aspects to measure which enhance your organization’s governance approach.
+In this session, Carolynn Chalmers, an expert in governance excellence, will help you learn how to navigate the complexities of governance assessment and understand the governance aspects to measure which enhance your organization’s governance approach.
 This session will equip you with the knowledge to measure what truly matters and make informed decisions that foster resilience and long-term success.

 Background information